 The stand-alone arbitral summary proceedings are a fairly unique and successful feature of NAI arbitration that has been incorporated into the revised Dutch Arbitration Act.
 Similar provisions were introduced in the 2012 ICC Arbitration Rules (known as Emergency Arbitrator provisions).
 However, there are a number of significant differences.
-The 2012 and 2017

-ICC Arbitration Rules enable parties to seek 'urgent interim or conservatory measures that cannot await the constitution of an arbitral tribunal' (article 29 and appendix V to the 2017 ICC Arbitration Rules).
+The 2012 and 2017 ICC Arbitration Rules enable parties to seek 'urgent interim or conservatory measures that cannot await the constitution of an arbitral tribunal' (article 29 and appendix V to the 2017 ICC Arbitration Rules).
 By contrast, the Dutch Arbitration Act merely requires that the interim measure requested is urgent.
 An advantage of the Dutch Arbitration Act, therefore, is that the parties do not need to demonstrate that the relief sought 'cannot await constitution' of the arbitral tribunal.
 Furthermore, the ICC emergency arbitrator can only issue an order, which is not an arbitral award and for that reason arguably not enforceable under the New York Convention.
 The Dutch Arbitration Act, however, allows the tribunal in summary proceedings to render an arbitral award, which can be declared enforceable simply by leave of enforcement granted by the competent state court.
 Finally, under the 2012 and 2017 ICC Arbitration Rules, the ICC emergency arbitrator's order must be followed by arbitral proceedings on the merits at all times.
 Under the Dutch Arbitration Act this follow-up is not compulsory.
-The party seeking urgent interim relief is not required to initiate arbitral proceedings on the merits.
-The parties may therefore use stand-alone arbitral summary proceedings as their only means of dispute resolution and, in practice, do so on a regular basis.
+The party seeking urgent interim relief is not required to initiate arbitral proceedings as their only means of dispute resolution, and in practice, do so on a regular basis.